Gqueval/Wallet/README.md

   You may include the `hd-wallet-derive` folder in your repo, but still include the install instructions.
 You do not need to include Python or PHP installation instructions.

-- Upload the project to a new GitHub repository.

-- Celebrate the fact that you now have an incredibly powerful wallet that you can expand to hundreds of coins!